-HS2 Phase 2a (West Midlands to Crewe) Working Draft Environmental Impact Assessment (EIA) Report consultation
+HS2 Phase 2a working draft Environmental Impact Assessment (EIA) report

 - High Speed Two (HS2) Limited

 - HS2 Phase 2a environmental statement, HS2 Phase 2a: High Speed Rail (West Midlands to Crewe) Bill, and HS2: high speed rail

 - 17 July 2017, see all updates

 A response to the HS2 Phase 2a (West Midlands to Crewe) working draft Environmental Impact Assessment (EIA) report consultation has been published.

 This report provides a summary of the responses for this consultation.

 Consultation on the working draft Environmental Impact Assessment (EIA) report for HS2 Phase 2a (West Midlands to Crewe).